 Norwegian Fjord Centre offers a unique and rewarding insight into the history, the people and the fabulous natural scenery of the Geiranger area.

 Short walks to the two viewpoints with great views over Trollstigen, the Isterdalen Valley, the surrounding mountains and waterfalls, and Åndalsnes by the Romsdalsfjord.
 This is a "must" for anyone visiting Trollstigen.

 Gudbrandsjuvet is an impressive system of whirlpools flanking a five-metre-wide and 20-metre-deep gorge.
 According to an old legend, a man named Gudbrand jumped the gorge with his abducted bride.

 The Romsdalen Valley with the Rauma River and the Romsdal Alps is also well worth a visit.
-At 1,000 meters, Trollveggen is Europe's tallest vertical, overhanging rock face.
-On the opposite side of the valley, Romsdalshorn towers to a height of 1,550 meters.
+At 1,000 metres, Trollveggen is Europe's tallest vertical, overhanging rock face.
+On the opposite side of the valley, Romsdalshorn towers to a height of 1,550 metres.